Pilvorm/Pilvorm/README.md

   - Framer

 ### 👯 I’m looking to collaborate on ...
-- More projects related to websites would improve my knowledge and skill.
+- More projects related to websites and design would improve my knowledge and skill.
 Lets work together!

 ### 📫 How to reach me: ...
 - Instagram: @danielemrld